drewgjerstad/drewgjerstad/README.md

 ### Projects
  * [Bayesian Optimization](https://github.com/drewgjerstad/bayesian-optimization) (`bayesian-optimization`)
    _This repository contains my work with Bayesian optimization and related_ _topics.
-It consists of notes and tutorials on the topics, interactive_ _examples, and from-scratch implementations._
+It consists of notes and tutorials on various topics, interactive_ _examples, and from-scratch implementations._

 <!--